-Maurizio Degni (1984), computational designer, is a specialist in the field of energy and environmental analysis related to complex systems with a particular focus on parametric and optimization strategies.
+Maurizio Degni (1984), architect and computational designer, is a specialist in the field of energy and environmental analysis related to complex systems with a particular focus on parametric and optimization strategies.
 He worked for several offices in Italy such as Studio Kami and J.M.
 Schivo where he collaborated on many international competitions, projects and research activities.
 With Arturo Tedeschi he designed the NU:S Installation within the Cloister of Bramante (Rome) and he had a main role in the computational design of the NU:S Parametric Shoes (shoe design by Alessio Spinelli) an avant-garde project that matched advanced design techniques and prototyping technologies.
 Currently he’s involved in a series of workshops and courses in Italy directed by Arturo Tedeschi and focused on parametric design.
 From 2012 he is a tutors assistant for the AA Rome Visiting School.

 Le Penseur, ARTC (Authorized Rhino Training Center) and publishing. > website

 Plotini Arredamenti > website

 Lamberti Design, digital fabrication services. > website